Deep Computerized Adaptive Testing: Simulation

 \subsection{Simulation Design}

-To evaluate our approach under a challenging and realistic simulation setting, we randomly generated a $5$-factor, $150$-item factor loading matrix $B \in \mathbbm R^{150 \times 5}$.
-Each column of $B$ was initialized by randomly permuting $150$ equally spaced values, { with the magnitude of the discrimination parameters constrained to lie within $[0.3, 3]$.
-We then imposed a lower triangular structure to ensure identifiability.} To better reflect practical datasets, where items rarely load on all five factors, {{each item was required to load on the first factor and on at most two additional factors beyond the first.
-A visualization of the loading matrix can be found in Appendix \ref{sec:oracle}.}} Item intercepts were independently drawn from $\text{Unif}(-1.5, 1.5)$.
+To evaluate our approach in a challenging and realistic simulation setting, we randomly generated a $5$-factor, $150$-item factor loading matrix $\bm{B} \in \mathbbm R^{150 \times 5}$.
+Each column of $\bm{B}$ was initialized by randomly permuting $150$ equally spaced values, with the magnitude constrained to lie within $[0.3, 3]$.
+We then imposed a lower triangular structure to ensure identifiability.
+To better reflect practical datasets, where items rarely load on all five factors, each item was required to load on the first factor and on at most two additional factors beyond the first.
+A visualization of the loading matrix can be found in Appendix \ref{sec:oracle}.
+Item intercepts were independently drawn from $\text{Unif}(-1.5, 1.5)$.

-{ The goal of the simulation is to accurately estimate the first three factors (\( \mathcal{K} = \{1,2,3\} \)), while accounting for the presence of factors $4$ and $5$.} Leveraging our proposed direct sampling approach outlined in Section \ref{sec:acceleration}, we implemented our double Q-learning algorithm alongside all existing methods discussed in Section \ref{subsec:existing_rules}.
-These include the EAP approach (Equation \ref{eq:kl}), the Max Pos approach (Equation \ref{eq:sp_kl}), the MI approach (Equation \ref{eq:mi_eq}), and the Max Var approach (Equation \ref{eq:var-pred-mean}). {We further modified all baseline information-based criteria so that they also target only the prioritized subset of factors $\mathcal{K}=\{1,2,3\}$.
-Specifically, the EAP, Max Pos, and MI rules are now written as integrals over $\theta_{\mathcal{K}}$ rather than all $5$ factors.
-These adjustments ensure that all competing CAT algorithms are tuned to the same estimation target, making the simulation comparisons fair and directly comparable.}
+The goal of the simulation is to accurately estimate the first three factors (\( \mathcal{K} = \{1,2,3\} \)), while accounting for the presence of factors $4$ and $5$.
+Leveraging our proposed direct sampling approach outlined in Section \ref{sec:acceleration}, we implemented our double Q-learning algorithm alongside all existing methods discussed in Section \ref{subsec:existing_rules}.
+These include the EAP approach (Equation \ref{eq:kl}), the Max Pos approach (Equation \ref{eq:sp_kl}), the MI approach (Equation \ref{eq:mi_eq}), and the Max Var approach (Equation \ref{eq:var-pred-mean}).
+We further modified all baseline information-based criteria so that they also target only the prioritized subset of factors $\mathcal{K}=\{1,2,3\}$.
+Specifically, the EAP, Max Pos, and MI rules are now written as integrals over $\bm{\theta}_{\mathcal{K}}$ rather than all $5$ factors.
+These adjustments ensure that all competing CAT algorithms are tuned to the same estimation target, making the simulation comparisons fair and directly comparable.

-{ For performance evaluation, we generated $N=500$ online examinees with latent traits $\theta_i \stackrel{\mathrm{i.i.d.}}{\sim} \mathcal{N}(0, I_5)$.
+For performance evaluation, we generated $N=500$ online examinees with latent traits $\bm{\theta}_i \stackrel{\mathrm{i.i.d.}}{\sim} \mathcal{N}(0, \mathbbm{I}_5)$.
 For each examinee, we administered a $50$-item test using each of the CAT algorithms.
-We then compared performance in terms of posterior variance reduction, mean-squared error (MSE), termination efficiency, and item exposure rates based on these $500$ adaptive testing sessions. }
+We then compared performance in terms of posterior variance reduction, mean-squared error (MSE), termination efficiency, and item exposure rates based on these $500$ adaptive testing sessions.